pvbgeek/pvbgeek/README.md

 - 👋 Hi, I’m Parth Bhalerao
 - 👀 I’m interested in ...
 Data-Structures & Algorithms, Competitive Programming, Software Development and Project Management.
-- 🌱 I’m currently working several projects related to system design and development.
+- 🌱 I’m currently working on several projects related to system design and development.
 - 💞️ I’m looking to collaborate on ... open source projects and learn new things.
 - 📫 How to reach me ...
 My Email-ID is : pvbcod@gmail.com